Even though I am not the biggest Star Wars fan out there, I still notice the repeating themes underlying the plots of all its movies.

 It must be intentional because if even I can notice it, there is no way those who have watched the prequels five times and have a Millennium Falcon model in their bedrooms would miss it.

 In a way, it is a fascinating facet of storytelling from the writers’ part.
-It effortlessly integrates this episode into the massive, decades-old universe.
+It effortlessly integrates the new episodes into the massive, decades-old universe.
 It also confers nostalgic rewards for those who grew up with and have loved Star Wars.

 Even when I notice those repetitions, I didn’t get bored watching it.
 Somehow they infused enough creativity into The Force Awakens that makes it feel fresh and engaging.

-If we step back, it reminds us that great themes that carry the deepest truths — lessons that we really respond to and benefit our lives – most of them are often not new.
-Those timeless lessons have been around for millennia and repeated again and again, embedded in our stories.
+If we step back, it reminds us that great themes that carry the most profound truths — lessons that we really respond to and benefit our lives – most of them are often not new.
+Those timeless lessons have been around for millennia and repeated, again and again, embedded in our stories.

-So, perhaps, if we want to improve our lives; if we want to be physically healthier, or do well in our study, or deepen our spirituality; we may want to occasionally pause from hunting for novel and fancy solutions.
+So, perhaps, if we want to improve our lives; if we’re going to be physically healthier, or do well in our study, or deepen our spirituality; we should occasionally pause from hunting for novel and fancy solutions.

 Maybe at a certain point, what we need is not looking for that magic dieting product, or that super-secret study technique, or that exotic form of meditation.
 Maybe what we need is to take a hard look at the old and the basics.
-And instead of getting bored with them, we need to find creative ways to make them feel fresh and engaging to us.
+And instead of getting bored with them, we need to find creative ways to make them feel fresh and engaging.